 There are plenty of Medovik recipe variations, with alcohol (vodka) and without alcohol, with a double boiler and without, but all of them have two ingredients in common: honey and sour cream.

 The original recipe for Medovik frosting is based on sour cream.
-However, creamy frosting with sweetened condensed milk (cream version of chef Damien Piscioneri), dulce de leche, heavy whipping cream, cream cheese, crème fraîche, or even alternated cream layers are famous nowadays.
+However, creamy frosting with sweetened condensed milk, dulce de leche, heavy whipping cream, cream cheese, crème fraîche, or even alternated cream layers are famous nowadays.

 The delicious sour cream frosting made with adding whipping cream works best.
-It is stable enough while spreading between layers and have a distinctive look once the cake is sliced.
+It is stable enough to spread between layers and has a distinctive look once the cake is sliced.

 You can experiment with adding chopped roasted walnuts or pieces of dried prunes between the cake layers.